jmathur25/OSM_buildingdetector/README.md

 Now, as for the Mask-RCNN, we used Matterport's implementation of the Mask-RCNN (Facebook AI initially created this in 2017).
 See here: https://github.com/matterport/Mask_RCNN.
 I trained the model using data from https://www.aicrowd.com/challenges/mapping-challenge using Google's Deep Learning VM.
 On epoch 55, I had a validation mAP of 0.81, which would place on 13th on crowdAI's challenge.
 These are the weights that I shared on the google link.
 It does remarkably well (mAP = 0.81 is the object detection equivalent to 81%), but you'll notice it screws up a decent amount still.
 Quite remakrable how good the human eye is, huh?

+After making the algorithm, I had to do a lot to turn it into something usable. <br>

+First, I needed a "rectanglify" function that turns a collection of points into a minimum bounding rectangle.
+This is an interesting geometric challenge, and I solved it in _detectors/algorithms/Polygonify.py_ using a technique called Convex Hull. <br>

+Second, a lot of time the Mask-RCNN would detect a big mask and a smaller mask inside that big mask.
+I went with the assumption that the smaller mask was more likely to be accurate, so I wrote a function called _small_merge_ to do this quickly (another image computation challenge).
+I tried to combine all of this into a reusable, versatile class structure in _Mask_RCNN_Detect.py_.
+This class can be used to detect a single image (independent of the Flask server), or embedded deep into the Flask server.

 In addition to the core algorithm, there was a lot of software engineering kind of work to turn this into a full-fledges web-app. <br>

 First was the development of the Flask server.
 If you want to learn more about it, navigate to _application.py_.
 Flask sets up the server side functions in a pretty neat way.